F1 grenade (Australia): History

-Prior to the ADF's decision to suspend the training and combat use of the F1 grenade, a "small number" of failures to detonate were reported in 2006.
-These reports came from Australian soldiers deployed in the Middle East and saw the ADF take "rapid steps to confirm the reliability of grenades in service."
-Following the temporary suspension of the F1 grenade from use within the ADF, stocks of M67 grenades were procured for use by Australian forces deployed in the Middle East, as mentioned above.
-Following the re-introduction of the F1 back into service in October 2007, no subsequent failures to detonate have been reported.

 Future grenade development

 In 2013 it was announced that Thales-owned Australian Munitions and German company Diehl Defence would work together to develop an insensitive munitions variant of the F1 grenade.

 In September 2018, it was announced that Thales Australia and Chemring Group signed a joint memorandum of understanding covering cooperation in the "design, development and manufacture of a future range of grenades."

 This includes fragmentation, offensive, smoke and training grenades, to be designed and manufactured at Thales Australia's Australian Government-owned facilities in Benalla, Victoria and Mulwala, New South Wales, and Chemring Group's production facility in Lara, Victoria.

 This agreement on a future range of grenades will focus on the design and manufacture of a "modular hand grenade product range," allowing a user-selectable detonation mechanism depending on the desired battlefield effect.

 This new range of modular grenades would combine the effects of the F1 fragmentation grenade and the F2 blast grenade into a selectable modular grenade with capabilities similar to the German Diehl Defence-manufactured DM51 modular hand grenade, which has a removable fragmentation sleeve.

 While the design and development of this grenade is slated to primarily focus on the current and future military needs of the ADF, the grenade range will also be made available for export customers under the Australian Government's Defence Export Strategy.
 Overall, this agreement supports Australia's ability for independent "munitions and small arms research, design, development and manufacture."